Toilet Replacement or Repair? Here's How to Choose Which Option Is Best for You

 When a toilet isn't sealed correctly, or it's not set up properly, it could cause damage to your plumbing, damage to the structural integrity of your home, or cause a massive leak in your bathroom.

-But before you rush out and buy a new toilet, make sure that the bolts on the seat aren’t just lose, if they are get them tightened.
-If you found that tightening the seat doesn't stop the moving or shifting, there could be a bigger problem at hand..
+But before you rush out and buy a new toilet, make sure that the bolts on the seat aren’t just loose, if they are get them tightened.
+If you found that tightening the seat doesn't stop the moving or shifting, there could be a bigger problem at hand.

 You should be sure to call a plumber as soon as you've found that adjusting the toilet seat bolts hasn't fixed the problem.
 It could also be a sign that your toilet has been actively leaking and that there's damage to the floor underneath your toilet.